-So, you’ve got a custody order in place, and everything is working smoothly.
+So, you’ve got a custody order in place, and everything is working smoothly with you and your ex’s child custody lawyers.
 All of a sudden you get a job offer in another state.
 Or, the other parent lets you know that they will be moving, and that they intend to move the child with them.
 There are many reasons that one parent or the other may wish to change locations, and move out of the area.
 Maybe one of you is getting remarried.
 The new job offer we mentioned above may be coming to fruition.
 Maybe one of you needs to move closer to family for a support system.
 How does this affect standing custody orders?

 In California, this situation is called a “move away,” and should be heard in court.
 An agreement can be made between the two parties, as long as it is agreed to by both, and submitted to the court for approval.
-If this is not possible, hire a child custody attorney, and start preparing your move away case.
+If this is not possible, hire an attorney, and start preparing your move away case.

 What the Court Will Look At